All Calculators

 Always verify the applicable GST rate for your specific product or service category using the official GST rate schedule, as categories can be reclassified.

-GST in India is split into components depending on the transaction:
+GST is split into components depending on the transaction:

 On your invoice, the total tax burden is the same (18%), but the split matters for input tax credit (ITC) claims.